Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELIABLE WORKER SELECTION FOR VEHICULAR METAVERSE

-where ${p_{i \to w}}$ and ${q_{i \to w}}$ are the number of positive and negative interaction events between the MSP ${P_i}$ and worker $w$, respectively.
-The MSP regards the resource interaction between itself and a worker as a positive event if the worker returns the effective computation results that is beneficial to the graph resolution or audio playback resolution. ${\sigma _1}$ is the weight of positive interaction events, ${\sigma _2}$ is the weight of negative interaction events, and $0 < {\sigma _2} < {\sigma _1} < 1$.
+where ${p_{i \to w}}$ and ${q_{i \to w}}$ are the numbers of positive and negative interactions between MSP ${P_i}$ and worker $w$, respectively.
+The MSP regards the resource interaction between itself and a worker as a positive event if the worker is not a straggler in the CDC, and returns the effective computation results that is important for enhancing immersive experience of the vehicular metaverse services (e.g., graph resolution or audio playback resolution).
+The weights of positive and negative interaction are denoted as ${\sigma _1}$ and ${\sigma _2}$, respectively, and $0 < {\sigma _2} < {\sigma _1} < 1$.
 The local reputation value ${T_{i \to w}^{local}}$ is expressed as